- 5 Ways to Bully-Proof Your Kid

 All kids have worries and doubts.
 But some have obsessive-compulsive disorder (OCD) in which their worries compel them to behave in certain ways over and over again.

-Some young kids have the eating disorder pica, which is characterized by persistent and compulsive cravings to eat nonfood items.
+Some young kids have the eating disorder pica, which is characterized by cravings to eat nonfood items.

 - Soiling (Encopresis)